 The Mt.
-Shasta Trial Association was created in 1989 with the intention of creating an “around the mountain” trail on Mt.
+Shasta Trail Association was created in 1989 with the intention of creating an “around the mountain” trail on Mt.
 Shasta.
 Since that time it has evolved as an organization.
 The current purpose is embodied in our mission statement.

 MSTA has been involved in many projects since then.
 These have included:

-- Partially funding and implementing construction of the Squaw Valley Creek Trial in conjunction with the U.S. Forest Service; the project was initiated by Tom Hesseldenz.
+- Partially funding and implementing construction of the Squaw Valley Creek Trail in conjunction with the U.S. Forest Service; the project was initiated by Tom Hesseldenz.

 - Acquiring funding for the construction of two job trailers for use on various trail projects.

 - Helping with the design, funding, and construction of the Box Canyon Trail.

 - Assisting in the maintenance of local trails, such as the Sisson-Callahan Trail and trails at Castle Crags State Park.